 Landscape design

-There can be more than a 5 degrees difference in air temperature between a wooded area and a mineral area in the city: beware of the Urban Heat Island Effect!
+There can be more than a 5-degree difference in air temperature between a wooded area and a mineral area in the city: beware of the Urban Heat Island Effect!
 Vegetation plays a crucial role in outdoor landscaping to improve comfort, both in the outdoor environment and in buildings.
-A porous soil allowing rainwater infiltration, an encouraged biodiversity, coupled with a global approach to create comfortable microclimates in summer are no longer options in the current context of global warming.
+A porous soil allowing rainwater infiltration encouraged biodiversity, coupled with a global approach to create comfortable microclimates in summer are no longer options in the current context of global warming.

 Because of the various factors on which thermal comfort in the building depends, as well as the daytime and nighttime occupancy of a given building, TERAO’s teams are committed to carrying out a detailed bioclimatic analysis of each project, as well as a contextualized Dynamic Thermal Simulation.
 Taking these factors into account through expert engineering is now an absolute necessity, to limit additional contributions to global warming, the effects of which we can all now feel.